Using a consumer power strip in your server rack? It's time to upgrade.

 In short, yes—they do.
-The products, however, are in different classes in terms of what they are capable of providing.
-Think of it this way: A power outlet is to a power distribution unit like a flip phone is to a smart phone; the former is very basic, while the latter is much more powerful and complex.
+The products, however, are in separate classes in terms of what they are capable of providing.
+Think of it this way: A power outlet is to a power distribution unit like a flip phone is to a smartphone; the former is very basic, while the latter is much more powerful and complex.

 Here is a look at some of the advanced capabilities of Server Technology’s PDUs: